-National Aim: To reduce non-medically indicated, EED less than 39 weeks by 3 percent by December 2013.
+National Aim: To reduce non-medically indicated EED less than 39 weeks gestation by 3 percent by August 2014.

-Alabama's Aim: To reduce non-medically indicated EED less than 39 weeks by 3 percent by December 2013.
+Alabama's Aim: To reduce non-medically indicated EED less than 39 weeks gestation by 3 percent by August 2014.

 - Collaborating with AlaHA, the lead agency for the strategic team.
 AlaHA received funding from the Centers for Medicare and Medicaid Services to be a Hospital Engagement Network (HEN).
-AlaHA was assigned 20 delivering facilities within the state.
-Fourteen out of 20 participating hospitals in AlaHA HEN developed EED policies. - AlaHA contacted all the delivering hospitals within the state to identify where the hospitals were in the process of addressing EED.
+AlaHA currently has 30 facilities participating in the HEN; 21 hospitals are delivering facilities and 19 of those facilities have an EED policy in place. - AlaHA contacted all the delivering hospitals within the state to identify where the facilities were in the process of addressing EED.
 Next, AlaHA engaged the delivering hospitals through their Quality Task Force Meetings.
-During the meetings hospitals who had successfully implemented a "hard stop" policy in their hospital shared their experiences.
-AlaHA collaborated with MOD and provided the MOD toolkit to hospitals.
-The APEC guidelines were introduced and made available on-line and later by mobile application.
-AlaHA conducted face-to-face meetings in hospitals, phone follow-up, and collaborated with the facilities to monitor the number of EED deliveries within their facility. - According to AlaHA, the activities resulted in the following: - Thirty-one of the 50 delivering hospitals in Alabama developed a "hard stop" policy to eliminate non-medically indicated, EEDs. - Nine of the 50 delivering hospitals have a "soft stop" policy in place and six of those nine are working on putting a "hard stop" policy in place. - Two facilities in the state are not working on policies because they did not have EEDs without medical indication in the past year. - A 50 percent decrease in EEDs statewide since the initiative began in May 2012.
+AlaHA collaborated with MOD and provided the MOD less than 39 weeks toolkit to hospitals.
+The APEC guidelines were introduced and made available online, by mobile application and by QR code reader.
+AlaHA conducted face-to-face meetings and continues to conduct phone follow-up, as well as collaborate with the hospitals to monitor the number of EED deliveries in their facilities. - Education provided to physicians regarding requirements by Medicaid to amend Obstetric Delivery Codes to all Medicaid deliveries.
+These codes consist of: - UD Medically necessary delivery prior to 39 weeks of gestation. - U9 Delivery at 39 weeks of gestation or later. - UC Non-medically necessary delivery prior to 39 weeks of gestation. - According to AlaHA: - Eighty percent of delivering hospitals in Alabama had an EED rate of "0" with the average EED rate of 2.0 percent as of January 2014 (Charts 7 & 8). - Twenty-nine of the 48 delivering hospitals in Alabama have a "hard stop" policy in place. - Nine of the 48 delivering hospitals have a "soft stop" policy and six of those nine are working on putting a "hard stop" policy in place. - One hospital in the state has no policy and has no plan to incorporate a policy because they did not have any EED without medical indication in the past year.